6110-sp24/6110-sp24.github.io/_pages/syllabus.md

 ### Mini-Quizzes and Weekly Check-ins

-In an effort to ensure your project stays on track, your team should submit a short weekly check-in on Gradescope.
+In an effort to ensure your project stays on track, your team should submit a short weekly check-in on [Gradescope][gradescope].
 In addition, we will have a weekly "mini-quiz" graded for completion credit on the concepts covered in lecture that week.
 We believe these mini-quizzes will be useful to check your understanding of the material as well as good quiz preparation.

 ### Quizzes

-Two quizzes, each worth 10%, will be held during class time on the days listed on the [Schedule]({% link _pages/schedule.md %}) page.
+Two quizzes, each worth 10%, will be held during class time on the days listed on the [Schedule][schedule] page.
 More information about quizzes will be released closer to the quiz dates.

 ### Office hours

-To be announced on Piazza.
+To be announced on [Piazza][piazza].

 ## Policies